BUB2020/bubble/README.md

 * Calculation: Total Yield / Round = basic ROI * genesis boost * mine owner level coefficient * re-investment coefficient

-> Example: You started mining for the first time during the genesis period, staked 15 ETH and 10,000 BUB at the same time.
+> For example: You started mining for the first time during the genesis period, staked 15 ETH and 10,000 BUB at the same time.
 After 5 days, the profit will be 10,000 * 5% * 2 * 1.0 * 1.0 = 1,000 BUB, the APY is as high as 730%.

 ## 3.Referral Pool